All Episodes

 You got people and cars trapped underneath it.

-Brand new bridge collapse.
+Brand new bridge collapsed.

-It went up on it on Saturday.
+It went up on Saturday.

-So in other words, it wasn't even supposed to, so they didn't even they didn't do an inspection of the bridge.
+So in other words, it wasn't even supposed to, so they didn't even, they didn't do an inspection of the bridge.

 Nobody checked to see if it was built properly.